nodejs/llhttp/README.md

 llhttp project has less 1000 LoC (lines of code), while the same code in [http_parser][0] is implemented in approximately 2000 LoC.
-All optimizations and multi-character matching in llhttp is generated automatically, and thus doesn't and any maintenance cost at all.
+All optimizations and multi-character matching in llhttp is generated automatically, and thus doesn't add any extra maintenance cost.

 ## Verification